DCMZ88/internship/Week 4/Neural Networks.md

 <img src="https://github.com/user-attachments/assets/faac794d-55a3-4223-85c9-710c8c28c190" alt="pooling" width="500"/>

 #### Flattening
+**Aim** : Prepare the data for the Fully Connected Layer **How it works**
-**Aim** : Converts the multi-dimensional feature maps into a one-dimensional vector, preparing the data for Fully Connected Layer
+- Converts the multi-dimensional feature maps into a one-dimensional vector

 ### Fully Connected Layer
 **Aim**: Combines the features learned by the convolutional and pooling layers to make predictions or classifications.